-Gwen’s dissertation project is about Butte, Montana’s evolving uses of land within the city as the community contended with population and industry growth, with attention to the tensions between prioritizing an extractive resource industry while creating spaces for culture, leisure, and recreation.
-This dissertation profiles the re-use of mining property for public green space, and the politics and perils that come with this method of remediation.
+Gwen’s book project is about Butte, Montana’s evolving uses of land within the city as the community contended with population and industry growth.
+Gwen turns our attention to the tensions between prioritizing an extractive resource industry and creating spaces for culture, leisure, and recreation.
+This project profiles the re-use of mining property for public green space dating to 1882, and the politics and perils that come with this method of remediation in the modern environmental era.
 Butte’s history is emblematic of major themes in the history of the American West, deeply tied to politics, extractive resources, natural environment, immigration, and identity.
-Her work is supported by the Friends of the Butte Archives Carrie Johnson Fellowship, the Charles Redd Fellowship in Western American History, the Mining History Association Research Grant, and Dumbarton Oaks (Harvard) and the Mellon Initiative in Urban Landscape Studies through the Garden and Landscape Studies Graduate Workshop.
+Her work is supported by the Friends of the Butte Archives Carrie Johnson Fellowship, the Charles Redd Fellowship in Western American History, the Mining History Association Research Grant, and Dumbarton Oaks (Harvard), through the Mellon Initiative in Urban Landscape Studies, Garden and Landscape Studies Graduate Workshop, and a junior fellowship in Garden and Landscape Studies.
+Most recently, Gwen participated in both the Summer Workshop in Applied History and the Skills Repurposing Workshop for PhDs at the Applied History Initiative at the University of Colorado – Boulder.

 Before graduate school, Gwen worked in the legal department for the Washington Nationals Baseball Club Major League Baseball team.
 At the Nationals, she worked directly with in-house and outside counsel, the Washington Nationals Youth Baseball Academy Board of Directors, and the Office of the Commissioner of Baseball.
 Her significant projects included annual preparation of Capital Improvements at Nationals Park and serving as an office manager for the MLB Event Operations Headquarters during the 2018 MLB All-Star Game.
 She began volunteering at the Youth Baseball Academy as a mentor while in college and continued to do so until she left the Nationals.